-Infrastructural Deficit: Oshiomhole tasks Edo indigenes on active participation in politics
+Infrastructural deficit: Oshiomhole tasks Edo indigenes on active participation in politics

 By Juliet Umeh

-Senator Adams Oshiomhole, have charged Edo State indigenes to be active in politics in order to attract development in the state.
+Former governor of Edo State, Senator Adams Oshiomhole, has charged indigenes to be active in politics to attract development to the state.

-The former Governor made the call at the weekend when a group under the umbrella of Weppa Wanno Pyramid Club of Nigeria, had the club’s 8th biennial retreat in Lagos as the community pleaded with the Federal Government, FG to pay attention to a city, Agenebode in Etako East.
+He made the call at the weekend in Lagos when the Weppa Wanno Pyramid Club of Nigeria, had its 8th biennial retreat.

+This is even as the community pleaded with the federal government to pay attention to Agenebode in Etsako East local government area of the state.

-Speaking on the theme: “Poltics as a veritable tool for community development,’ Oshiomhole who was represented by Prof. Marcel Okhakhu from the department of Mass Communication, University of Benin said: “You must be active in politics.
+Speaking on the theme, “Poltics as a veritable tool for community development”, Oshiomhole, who was represented by Prof. Marcel Okhakhu of the department of Mass Communication, University of Benin, said: “You must be active in politics.
 Politics is not for card carrying members alone, everybody is a politician.
-And those that you have sent by a way of mandate must not be left alone even after you have voted for them.
+And those you have sent by way of mandate must not be left alone, even after you have voted for them.

 Also, the club regretted that the area lacks the basic infrastructures such as a linking bridge to Ida, Kogi state, tertiary institutions and good road networks all that have hindered development in that part of the state.

-Okhakhu explained that the state government has not given attention to that part of the state.
+Referring to the club’s complaint against lack of basic infrastructure, such as link bridge to Ida in Kogi State, tertiary institutions and good road network in Etsako East, Oshiomhole said the state government had not given attention to that part of the state.

 Disclaimer